Skip to main content

 Concurrency

 Items in a batch run on a worker fleet.
 By default we cap each customer at 8 concurrent items so one large batch can’t starve other customers.
-Throughput per customer at this cap is bounded but predictable: ~5s/page on the dots.ocr path × 8 in parallel ≈ ~1.6 pages/sec.
 Email if you need higher concurrency for sustained workloads.
 You don’t manage worker concurrency yourself — the cap is server-side.
 From your perspective, items just sit in pending until a worker slot frees up.

 Limits